 Step 3 – Manage RabbitMQ Service

 After completing installations, enable the RabbitMQ service on your system.
 Also, start the RabbitMQ service.
-Use one the below methods sysvinit for older systems or systemctl for the latest operating system.
+Use one of the below methods sysvinit for older systems or systemctl for the latest operating system.

 Using Init –